 A good beginners ebike is one that is easy to use and live with.
-It can help you do what you want to do from Day 1, and allows you to expand your riding as you grow in confidence and skill.
+It gives you the confidence to do what you want to do from Day 1, and allows you to expand your riding as you become more experienced.

 The manufacturer of the ebike is the ‘brand’.